OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 ### Expectations

-One of the most important aspects of *Sundered Shadows* is that the gamemaster has the final say over any adventure, campaign, or gameplay decisions and all the rules of this system.
+One of the most important aspects of *Sundered Shadows* is that the gamemaster has the final say over any rule, decision, or situation.
 If the GM wishes to change or houserule anything in the game, then that is within the GM's purview.
 However, it's always best to set expectations and rule changes before playing; a good session zero can be utilized in this way.

-## What is Sundered Shadows?

-*Sundered Shadows* (SSRPG) is a rules-lite d20-based old-school renaissance (OSR) roleplaying game designed for storytelling, danger, and action flow and yet allows for a sundry of character features, gear, and optional rules. *Sundered Shadows* is a non-tactical `theatre of the mind` game, meaning it runs fast and loose, and although maps and miniatures can be utilized, most game aids are minimal.

->  ***Theatre of the Mind.*** This style of play is where everything in-game is wholly imagined and takes place in the players' minds.
-Here, the group can experience interactive adventures through the back-and-forth storytelling between the gamemaster and the players.
-Many groups rely on a mix of game aids, handouts, and maps, but at its core rests the detailed descriptions and visualizations of ‘theatre of the mind.’
-Some consider this mind’s eye approach the quintessential gaming style.
->
-> If adequately utilized, theatre of the mind allows gaming groups to concentrate more on the storylines, descriptions, and characterizations, visualizing and responding to everything in more detail and less time, allowing for more productive and enjoyable game sessions.
-In addition, the gamemaster will spend less time preparing the tools of the trade for each adventure.

 ## What do I need to play?